-- Pre-Engagement Interactions: Penetration testers will prepare and gather the required tools, OS, and software to begin the penetration test.
-The required tools vary depending on type and scope of engagement but will be defined by a quality penetration tester at the start of any penetration test.
+Penetration testers will prepare and gather the required tools, OS, and software to begin the penetration test.
+The required tools vary depending on the type and scope of engagement but will be defined by a quality penetration tester at the start of any penetration test.

-- Threat Modeling: Threat modeling is a process for prioritizing where remediation strategies should be applied to keep a system secure.
-PTES focuses on business assets, business process, threat communities, and their capabilities as key elements of threat modeling.
+Threat modeling is a process for prioritizing where remediation strategies should be applied to keep a system secure.
+PTES focuses on business assets, business processes, threat communities, and their capabilities as key elements of threat modeling.

-- Vulnerability Analysis: Penetration testers are expected to identify, validate, and evaluate the security risks posted by vulnerabilities.
+Penetration testers are expected to identify, validate, and evaluate the security risks posed by vulnerabilities.
 This analysis of vulnerabilities aims to find flaws in an organization’s systems that could be abused by a malicious individual.

 The main segments of PTES provide a detailed dive into the purpose and expectations of penetration testing.
 For many organizations, the ins and outs of penetration testing are confusing.
 Because of standards such as PTES, you can get a better idea of what to expect when a penetration tester hunts for your organization’s vulnerabilities.

 PTES influences the penetration testing methodology of many auditing firms across the industry.
 It’s through these standards that information security experts can develop a well-working, quality system that detects your greatest vulnerabilities and reports on ways to improve your information security processes.